Jamie Yayi Mpie

-Jamie Yayi Mpie (born 22 May 2001) is a Belgian professional footballer who plays as a winger or forward for Bulgarian club Spartak Varna.
+Jamie Yayi Mpie (born 22 May 2001) is a Belgian professional footballer who plays as a winger or forward for Belgian Division 2 club Bocholt VV.

 Club career

 Yapi Mpie started his career with Serie A side Sampdoria.

 Before the second half of 2021–22, Yapi Mpie signed for Roda JC in the Dutch second tier.
 On 14 January 2022, he debuted for Roda JC during a 4–0 win over Almere City.

 On 31 January 2023, Yayi Mpie signed a year-and-a-half contract with Jong Genk.

 On 29 August 2023, Yapi Mpie moved to Orihuela in the Spanish fourth-tier Segunda Federación.

+In January 2025, Yapi Mpie returned to Belgium and signed with Belisia Bilzen.
+In December 2025, it was announced that he would join Bocholt VV from January 2026.

 Personal life

 Yapi Mpie was born in Belgium to a DR Congolese father and Greek mother.